 This document provides a detailed overview of the DeGate protocol, covering its design philosophy, key concepts, and main functions.
 DeGate is a decentralized order book exchange that leverages ZK-Rollup technology to offer self-custody of funds, fast transaction speeds, and low gas fees.
 The following principles have been followed during the protocol's design:

 Funds in the DeGate protocol are non-custodial, with users having complete control over their assets.
 No other roles can access a user’s funds.
-There are no backdoors or administrator roles in the protocol.
 Specifically:

 - Users can unilaterally withdraw their deposits if a transaction is not confirmed before a preset deadline

 - Users can initiate a forced withdrawal to enter the exodus mode and withdraw their assets.

 - All operations involving asset changes in a user’s DeGate account require the user's signature, ensuring at the protocol layer that asset changes can only happen with users’ authorization.

 - Trustless order cancellation is possible, with users able to add confirmation on the blockchain for 100% trust-free cancellation.

 - The DeGate protocol requires a minimum timelock of 45 days to complete an upgrade, during which the code logic cannot be changed.